 The team noted many examples of innovative and best practice in the activities conducted under the Programme:

-In Nepal, UNDP were funding one of their earthquake information vans with Programme funding.
+In Nepal, UNDP is funding one of vansmobile technology clinic with Programme funding to support owner driven reconstruction by outreaching earthquake affected communities with socio-technical support for safer reconstruction. .
 The vans have solar panels to recharge their batteries and a large flat-screen television to present videos with risk reduction and recovery messages.
 The vans are innovative in that they can operate in day-light hours (in contrast to cinema vans), and are literally covered with the risk reduction messages.

-In Nepal, UNDP recruited an engineer to accompany the information van.
+In Nepal, UNDP recruited an engineer to accompany the mobile van.
 This is a huge advance on the usual practice of having a community worker present technical materials, as the engineer could answer technical questions from the audience.

 In Nepal, all the Information, Education, and Communication material on risk reduction and reconstruction were agreed by the members of the Shelter Cluster.
 This is a welcome departure from each agency developing their own materials.